-As a possible incentive for employment longevity, a sum of money will be paid to teachers having taught in the School District for at least fifteen years, and who leave the district prior to age 66.
-The incentive is calculated by multiplying the difference between the teacher's last annual Schedule A salary and that for a Step One on the bachelor's level for that same year and the relevant multiplication factor.
-The teachers' early retirement incentive expires June 30, 2021.
+As a possible incentive for employment longevity, a sum of money was paid to teachers having taught in the School District for at least fifteen years, and who left the district prior to age 66.
+The incentive was calculated by multiplying the difference between the teacher's last annual Schedule A salary and that for a Step One on the bachelor's level for that same year and the relevant multiplication factor.
+The teachers' early retirement incentive expired on June 30, 2021.
 There is a similar, smaller early retirement incentive for administrators who were hired prior to July 1, 2009.